14 things you must know to target your ideal buyer

 12. Other service providers.
 Are your prospects using several service providers in your area to handle their needs?
 If yes, who are they and how and why is the work being distributed among the firms?

 13. Up-selling/cross-selling.
 Could they have need of other services you could provide?

 14. Level of knowledge about your services.
 Are you dealing with experienced buyers?
 Have you worked with them before?

-In creating your buyer persona, you can turn to free basic templates offered by HubSpot and Buyer Persona Institute to help get you started.
+In creating your buyer persona, you can turn to free basic templates offered by HubSpot and Buyer Persona Institute to help get you started or work with an experienced marketer.
 However, the important thing to remember is to not gloss over creating these profiles.
 Know your buyers so you can tailor the substance of your message as well as how you promote it to them.